balena-io/docs/pages/advanced/dependent-devices.md

 <img src="/img/common/device/device_dashboard_during_update_generic.png" width="80%">

-You should now have the edge-node-manager running on your device and see some logs on your dashboard.
+You should now have the [edge-node-manager](edge-node-manager-link) gateway application running on your device and see some logs on your dashboard.

 ## Creating a dependent application
 To create a dependent application navigate to the Dependent Applications tab and simply type in a name, and click the create button.
 You should now be taken to the dashboard of your newly created dependent application: